glaParaBio/mars-hpc-notes/README.md

 You need an
 [account](https://mars.ice.gla.ac.uk/user-manuals/getting-an-account-on-mars/)
-for submitting jobs, so it is convenient to add this to your `~/.bashrc` file so you don't need to use `-A/--account` in your submission commands:
+for submitting jobs.
+Add this to your `~/.bashrc` file so you don't need to use `-A/--account` in your submission commands:

 ```